-In fiscal 2021, there were no major quality problems occurred in Sumitomo Chemical or consolidated Group companies.
+In fiscal 2022, there was one major quality problem in the Sumitomo Chemical Group.
+We are investigating the cause of this problem and taking thoroughgoing measures to prevent a recurrence.
+We are sharing the knowledge gained and rolling out countermeasures across the Group.
 Going forward, we will also work to strengthen quality assurance for the entire Group by sharing information and activities related to quality and product safety.
-Furthermore, in order to continue supplying products and services of stable quality worldwide while addressing growing supply chain diversification accompanying its business expansion and the increasingly sophisticated needs of customers, the Group is enhancing its global quality assurance system through measures that include strengthening management of overseas suppliers and contractors.
+Furthermore, in order to continue supplying products and services of stable quality worldwide while addressing growing supply chain diversification accompanying its business expansion and the increasingly sophisticated needs of customers, the Group is enhancing its global quality assurance system through measures that include strengthening the management of overseas suppliers and contractors.

-1 ISO 9001: The international standards on quality management systems issued by the International Organization for Standardization (ISO).

-2 Good Manufacturing Practice (GMP): Guidelines relating to manufacturing and quality management of pharmaceuticals.
+- 1 ISO 9001: The international standards on quality management systems issued by the International Organization for Standardization (ISO). - 2 Good Manufacturing Practice (GMP): Guidelines relating to the manufacturing and quality management of pharmaceutical products, etc.